probably has a feeling you've been somewhere before, but

 Reincarnation is a central tenet of the Indian religions such as Buddhism, most Hinduism, Jainism, Sikhism and most Paganism, although there are Hindu and Pagan groups who do not believe in reincarnation, instead believing in an afterlife.
 In various forms, it occurs as an esoteric belief in many streams of Judaism in different aspects, in some beliefs of the Indigenous peoples of the Americas, and some Indigenous Australians (though most believe in an afterlife or spirit world).
 A belief in rebirth/metempsychosis was held by Greek historical figures, such as Pythagoras, Socrates, and Plato, as well as in various modern religions.

 Although the majority of denominations within Christianity and Islam do not believe that individuals

 reincarnate.
 Christians do believe in resurrection, as immortalized

-when Jesus Christ, ascended from the dead.
+Christ, ascended from the dead, after his crucifixion.